mamdouh-abbas/mamdouh-abbas.github.io/_posts/2016-03-29-migrating_database.markdown

 Ex: If you create rails application via scaffold, you must make migration to create the database tables as :

 {% highlight ruby %}
-rails generate scaffold cars model:string year:integer
+rails generate scaffold cars brand:string year:integer
 or
-rails g scaffold cars model year:integer
+rails g scaffold cars brand year:integer
 {% endhighlight %}

 This will generate a new file in db/migrate/(date-time stamp)_create_cars.rb.